-Most probably originating in the Americas, one type of winter squash, the hubbard squash has a variety of other names under which it may be found such as ‘green pumpkin’ or ‘buttercup.’
+One type of winter squash, the hubbard squash has a variety of other names under which it may be found such as ‘green pumpkin’ or ‘buttercup.’
 Green pumpkin refers not only to the color of the fruit at the time of hubbard squash harvest, but also to its sweet flavor, which can be substituted for pumpkin and makes a fabulous pie.
 Let’s learn more about how to grow hubbard squash.

 Hubbard Squash Information